-- PLOVER [6], which produced about 300 weakness concepts; - Comprehensive, Lightweight Application Security Process (CLASP) from Secure Software, which yielded over 90 weakness concepts [8], and

-• Fortify's Seven Pernicious Kingdoms papers, which contributed over 110 weakness concepts [9].
+- The Comprehensive, Lightweight Application Security Process (CLASP) from Secure Software, which yielded more than 90 weakness concepts [8]. - The issues contained in Fortify's Seven Pernicious Kingdoms papers, which contributed more than 110 weakness concepts [9].

-Working from these collections as well as those contained in the thirteen other publicly available information sources listed on the CWE Web site "Sources" page we developed the first draft of the CWE List, which entailed almost 500 separate weaknesses.
+Working from these collections as well as those contained in the 13 other publicly available information sources listed on the CWE Web site sources page, we developed the first draft of the CWE list, which entailed almost 500 separate weaknesses.
 It took approximately six months to move from what we created in PLOVER to the first draft of CWE.
 The CWE content is captured in an XML document and follows the CWE schema.
-Two months later we updated CWE to draft 2 by cleaning up the names of items, reworking the structure, and filling in the descriptive details for many more of the items.
-The first change to the CWE schema came about with the addition of language and platform ties for weaknesses and the addition of specific CWE-IDs for each weaknesse.
+Two months later, we updated CWE to draft 2 with the incorporation of changes that included cleaning up the names of items, reworking the structure, and filling in the descriptive details for many more of the items.
+The first change to the CWE schema came about with the addition of language and platform ties for weaknesses and the addition of specific CWE identifications for each weakness.